kribesk/k8s-lab-setup/lab_report/52-vagrant.md

 We used cisco switch to build isolated network for our cluster.
 Configuration of switch can be found in `config/S1.txt`.
 It can be uploaded via serial connection and suited many models of modern cisco switches.

 __Note:__ WOL is only supported on Intel NICs on MB316 computers, that's why we connected switch to general network (white cables) ports.
-Also changin boot order for
+Also changing boot order for
 WOL is needed to boot it from network instead of HDD.

 After preparations script starts vagrant.
-The base box image is downloaded automaticly if it is not present, VM settings from Vagrant file are applied and machine is booted.
+The base box image is downloaded automatically if it is not present, VM settings from Vagrant file are applied and machine is booted.
 After that provisioning though shell script is started:

   - Docker and NFS server are installed
   - CoreOS image is downloaded if not present to folder mounted to SSD (`S:`)
   - Docker matchbox and dnsmasq containers are downloaded
-  - Network (bridged) is configured staticly
+  - Network (bridged) is configured statically
   - NAT is implemented with iptables (NAT is required because cluster nodes need internet connection to download docker and rkt images)
   - NFS server is configured [@nfs] and started (NFS is required to provide cluster with some persistent storage, in production more complex and reliable solutions should be used)